aemooooon/aemon-notes/content/Python/Python virtual environment.md

         git push -u origin master
         ```

-## Part 3: Cloning and Running the Project on Another Computer
+## Part 3: Running on New Environment

 1. **Clone the Repository**
     ```bash